-• pH values were consistent over the deployment period and fell mainly within site-specific guidelines (5.67-6.56 pH Units).
-Variations in measurement are a result of precipitation and runoff.
+• pH values were consistent over the deployment period and the majority fell within site-specific guidelines (5.67-6.56 pH Units).
+Variations in measurement are a result of the precipitation and runoff.

 ^{}All hydrometric data is provisional and is subject to correction.
 Please consult Water survey of Canada for finalized data and interpretation.